MISP/misp-website/_posts/2019-09-25-hostev-vs-own-misp.md

 ## Don't let other snoop on your searches

-Inspecting requests against a server you own is trivial, meaning that any search run against a hosted MISP instance could be inspected by the system administrators of the hosted instance.
-What you search for is often more sensitive than the data that you store in your system, your analysts will often take to their knowledgebases such as MISP as a first step to verify whether datapoints are already known, often accidentally including for example victim information
+Inspecting requests against a server you own is trivial, meaning that any search run against a posted MISP instance could be inspected by the system administrators of the hosted instance.
+What you search for is often more sensitive than the data that you store in your system, your analysts will often take to their knowledge-base such as MISP as a first step to verify whether datapoints are already known, often accidentally including for example victim information

 ## Avoid being performance limited by overburdened systems